qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 </p>

 ## S3 Snapshot Storage
 Qdrant **Collections**, **Shards** and **Storage** can be backed up with [Snapshots](/documentation/concepts/snapshots/) and saved in case of data loss or other data transfer purposes.
 These snapshots can be quite large and the resources required to maintain them can result in higher costs.
 [AWS S3](https://aws.amazon.com/s3/) is a great low-cost alternative that can hold snapshots without incurring high costs.
 It is globally reliable, scalable and resistant to data loss.

-You can configure S3 bucket settings in the [config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml), specifically under`snapshots_storage`.
+You can configure S3 storage settings in the [config.yaml](https://github.com/qdrant/qdrant/blob/master/config/config.yaml), specifically under `snapshots_storage`.

 ```yaml
 storage: